Mc-Zen/tiptoe/README.md

 ## Combining marks

-The function `combine()` makes it easy to combine multiple marks into a single new one.
+The function `combine()` makes it easy to combine multiple marks into a single new one and acts as a mark itself.
 It accepts any number of marks and can even process combined marks recursively.

 ```typ
 #line(tip: combine(bar, stealth))